-Onsite water reuse systems are required for new, large development projects in San Francisco.
-Effective since 2015, Article 12C of the San Francisco Health Code (commonly known as the Non-potable Water Ordinance) requires the following:
+NEW REQUIREMENTS: Onsite water reuse systems are required for new, large development projects in San Francisco.
+Recently amended in 2021, Article 12C of the San Francisco Health Code (commonly known as the Non-potable Water Ordinance) requires the following:

 Capacity Charges and Excess Use Charges

 Effective February 1, 2017, customers with onsite non-potable water systems may receive an adjusted water and wastewater capacity charge.
 This adjustment will accurately assess capacity charges for buildings with onsite non-potable water systems by charging new users only for the demand placed on SFPUC water and wastewater systems.

 Additionally, the SFPUC is currently implementing a Water Use Allocation Program and excess use charges for new development projects required to comply with Article 12C.
 Projects will be assigned monthly water use allocations based on the project's approved Water Budget Application.
 Any amount of potable water used in excess of the monthly allocation is subject to excess use charges and will be billed at a rate equal to 300% (3x) the applicable water and wastewater rates.